HarinduA/HarinduA/README.md

 <br>

 <h4 style="color: orange; text-align: left;">
-  <b>I’m a passionate IT Undergraduate at IIT Sri Lanka with experience in React.js, Node.js, and Express.js.
+  <b>I’m passionate IT Undergraduate at IIT Sri Lanka with experience in React.js, Node.js, and Express.js.
 With a focus on clean code and performance, I strive to build robust solutions for complex challenges.</b>
 </h4>

 <ul style="color: orange; text-align: left;">